A Global Characterization of $f$-Divergences Yielding PSD Mutual-Information Matrices: Proof of Theorem

-on a neighborhood of \(1\).
-Since \(D_f\) is linear in \(f\), it suffices to realize each monomial term as a Gram inner product and then take a nonnegative combination.
-(We use the monomials \((t-1)^m\) only as \emph{termwise generators} inside this Taylor expansion; convexity is imposed on \(f\), not on the individual odd monomials.)
+for every $t\in(0,\infty)$.
+Since $D_f$ is linear in $f$, it suffices to realize each monomial term as a Gram inner product and then take a nonnegative combination.
+The monomials $(t-1)^m$ are used as termwise generators; convexity is imposed on the resulting $f$, not on each odd monomial separately.

 \begin{proposition}[Replica embedding for monomial generators] Fix \(m\ge 2\).
 For any collection of discrete random variables $X_1, \ldots, X_n$, there exist functions $g_i^{(m)}$ such that

 Hence the matrix $M^{(m)}_{ij} := I_{f_m}(X_i; X_j)$ is a Gram matrix and therefore positive semidefinite. \end{proposition}